Form I-824 Explained | Filing Tips, Fees & Processing Time

 What is Form I-824?

-Form I-824 is used to request action on a previously approved petition or application.
-This form is commonly used when an applicant wants to notify USCIS of a change of address, or when a petitioner wants to request a duplicate approval notice or other documentation related to their case.
+Form I-824 requests action on a previously approved petition or application.
+This form is commonly used when an applicant wants to notify USCIS of a change of address or when a petitioner wants to request a duplicate approval notice or other documentation related to their case.
 Form I-824 can also be used to request that USCIS send an approval notice to a consulate or embassy abroad, or to notify USCIS of a mistake or error on a previously approved petition or application.
 It is important to carefully read and follow the instructions on the form to ensure that USCIS can process the request in a timely manner.

 form i 824

-The cost to file Form I-824 is $465 and that can be paid with a money order, personal or cashier’s check.
+The cost to file Form I-824 is $590, and that can be paid with a money order, personal, or cashier’s check.

 You can elect to receive an electronic notification when a USCIS Lockbox facility accepts your I-824 by completing Form G-1145, E-Notification of Application/Petition Acceptance.